 AWS EBS Pricing and Cost Optimization Guide

-Amazon Elastic Block Store (Amazon EBS) isn’t a fancy service.
+Amazon Elastic Block Store (AWS EBS) isn’t a fancy service.
 It’s simply a tool that provides disk storage for all your Elastic Compute Cloud (EC2) instances.

 A few months ago, an organization was testing a new system for a company (an SAP HANA database), and a new Amazon EC2 instance was automatically created from a template with associated EBS disks.
 As with any other services by AWS cloud, you only pay for what you use, so the instance was started only when that specific database needed to be utilized.
 However, at the end of the month, when the bill had increased from $10 USD to $250 USD, the organization had learned a very expensive lesson: there are multiple types of EBS storage volumes.